Questions to prepare for a chemical spill

 Everyone should complete chemical safety training and be familiar with the hazards of the chemicals they use, protective measures, emergency protocols and waste management requirements.
 Our Managing Laboratory Chemicals course is an introduction to chemical safety for lab staff; staff members may need additional chemical specific training depending on their work.

 Each lab should have a chemical spill cleanup kit.
-UW chemical spill kits are available for purchase through Ariba and contain five universal spill pads to absorb acids, bases, solvents and oil; a one-pound box of baking soda for neutralizing acids; four heavy-duty hazardous waste bags; one pair of SilverShield gloves; eight pair of nitrile gloves; one pair of goggles; a packet of waste collection labels; a dust pan and brush kit; and a hazardous waste collection form.
+The general UW chemical spill kit contains five universal spill pads to absorb acids, bases, solvents and oil; a one-pound box of baking soda for neutralizing acids; four heavy-duty hazardous waste bags; one pair of SilverShield gloves; eight pair of nitrile gloves; one pair of goggles; a packet of waste collection labels; a dust pan and brush kit; and a hazardous waste collection form.
 The entire kit comes inside a five-gallon bucket with a screw-top lid for easy storage.

 The mercury spill kit is great for cleaning up a small volume of mercury on a smooth surface, while a specialized mercury vacuum works well for larger mercury spills.
 For more information on mercury spills, visit our Mercury web page.